8Bit Heart: Background

 Curtis announced in 2009 that he would release his debut album, 8Bit Heart, for free on his official website as soon as he reaches eight thousand followers on his Twitter page.
-Curtis originally intended to release a song after ever eight hundred follows but only released "Delusional" on October 29, 2009, and "Diablo" on December 2, 2009.
+Curtis originally intended to release a song after every eight hundred follows but only released "Delusional" on October 29, 2009, and "Diablo" on December 2, 2009.
 The album was recorded in a "tiny basement in the hills of West Virginia" with Jeff Wells.
 An album with a similar logo titled '8 Bit Heart' with a track 'Animatronic Boy' was released prior under chip-tune artist Leeni with a registered copyright in 2008 with later reviews in June 2009.

 There are several references in four songs on the album.
 In "Diablo" the beginning line mirrors Kelly Clarkson's "Since U Been Gone" but followed by "but this is not a Kelly Clarkson song and not how it ends".
 In the same song, a line from "If U Seek Amy" by Britney Spears is copied before Curtis realizes "oh wait, this song isn't mine".
 In "Beat Drop" a clip from Lady Gaga's "Bad Romance" is used as backing vocals on the last line of the second verse.
 The operatic singing comes from the second aria of the Der Hölle Rache from the Magic Flute.
 Extracts from an interview with former KGB agent Yuri Bezmenov in 1985 are used as an intro and outro for "Brainwash".
 "The Dark Crystal Overture" is also heavily sampled on the track "The Dark".